tweag/mm-daml-contract/README.md

-# 🛠️ DamlForge 🛠️
+# 🛠️ MM Crowd Funding 🛠️
-Crowdfunding is an application built in daml to allow to collaboratively fund projects.
+MM Crowd Funding is an application built in daml to allow to collaboratively fund projects.

 ## I. Overview